Completing the Application

 in lieu of the paper form for verification of United States licensure.

-- Federation of Podiatric Medical Boards Podiatrists (FPMB): DPM applicants must go directly to the FPMB website and submit the Disciplinary Inquiry Report Form.
+Federation of Podiatric Medical Boards Disciplinary Inquiry (Podiatrists Only): DPM applicants must go directly to the FPMB website and submit the Disciplinary Inquiry Report Form.
 The results are then mailed to the Board.